d-ries/linux-essentials/xx_additional_exercises/groups/100_solutions.md

 <br/>![](images/2022-08-15-16-26-03.png)

 ## Task 2
-Create a group named “ict” with group-ID 1200.
+Create a group named "ict" with group-ID 1200.

 <br/>![](images/2022-08-15-16-26-17.png)

 ## Task 3
-Change the name of the group “ict” to “helpdesk”.
+Change the name of the group "ict" to "helpdesk".

 <br/>![](images/2022-08-15-16-26-29.png)